Product

 Structured deliberation, not autonomous theater.

-Boardroom is a Pi extension that runs multi-agent board deliberations from structured briefs.
-It produces ranked recommendations, tradeoffs, and final decision memos.
+Boardroom is an opinionated Pi workflow pack for executive deliberation.
+It runs board sessions from structured briefs and produces ranked recommendations, tradeoffs, and final decision memos.
+It is a Justin Clark Network product.

 Overview